asminer/meddly/docs/_releases/unreleased.md

     Also there is now a single implementation in the ```forest``` class, instead of various methods in derived classes.

-* Added a ```relation forest``` class;
+* Added a new ```rel_node``` class,
-    the idea is to move implicit relation nodes here.
-    Added support for binary operations between a (set) forest and a relation forest, with a result in a (set) forest;
-    this will be used for relational product and saturation.
+    for abstracting (read-only) relation access.
+    Different forests may store relations differently, internally, and might not be based on decision diagram nodes.

 ### Implementation